kanisterio/kanister/docs/tasks/logs.rst

 events like interactions with the Kubernetes APIs, CRUD operations on blueprints and actionsets etc.

-Datapath logs, on the other hand, are logs emitted by data mover task pods created by Kanister.
+Datapath logs, on the other hand, are logs emitted by task pods created by Kanister.
 These logs are streamed to the Kanister controller before the task pods are terminated to ensure they are not lost inadvertently.
 Datapath log lines usually include the ``LogKind`` field, with its value set to ``datapath``.

 The rest of this documentation provides instructions on how to segregate